dtonhofer/prolog_notes/swipl_notes/about_dif.md

    format("After late failure: X=~q, Y=~q\n",[X,Y]).
 ```

-The "happy path" would be to confirm `dif(A,B)`, its optimistic attirude rewarded:
+The "happy path" would be to confirm `dif(A,B)`, its optimistic attitude rewarded:

 ```text
 ?- doimply(_).